-- · Ask questions about what she is learning in school - Instead of asking, "How was your day?" ask, "What did you do in art class today?" or, "What game did you play at recess?" - · Visit his classroom and go to school events; talk to his teachers if you have questions - Give her healthy food, encourage exercise, and make sure she gets enough sleep - Take him to the doctor regularly; talk to your doctor if you have questions or concerns about your child's development or behavior - Encourage your child's friendships and help her solve conflicts - · Set limits that are appropriate for her age and help her understand why limits are important - · Encourage him to try new and different activities - Help her understand that sometimes doing new things is hard but they will get easier with practice
+- Ask questions about what they are learning in school - Instead of asking, "How was your day?" ask, "What did you do in art class today?" or, "What game did you play at recess?" - · Visit their classroom and go to school events; talk to their teachers if you have questions - Give them healthy food, encourage exercise, and make sure they get enough sleep - Take them to the doctor regularly; talk to your doctor if you have questions or concerns about your child's development or behavior - Encourage your child's friendships and help her solve conflicts - Set limits that are appropriate for your child's age and help them understand why limits are important - Encourage them to try new and different activities - Help them understand that sometimes doing new things is hard but they will get easier with practice